lars-t-hansen/moz-sandbox/swat/FUTURE.md

 ArrayRef   ::= (@ Expr Expr)

-   In a FieldRef (*Id Expr), the Expr must have a RefType *T and T must be a structure that has a field named Id.
+   In a FieldRef (*Id Expr), the Expr must have a RefType *T and T must be a class that has a field named Id.

    In a FieldRef (* Expr), the Expr must have a RefType either *Primitive or **T for some type T.